 It’s a remarkable black-tie dinner event for about 500 invitees that includes film clips as well as remarks from the honorees’ colleagues and admirers.
 At the 2017 Governors Ball of November 11, held at the Ray Dolby Ballroom at Hollywood & Highland Center, the four honorees who were to receive an Honorary Award were filmmakers Agnès Varda (pictured above when I met her a few months earlier) and Charles Burnett, veteran screen actor Donald Sutherland, and cinematographer Owen Roizman.
 Four-time Academy Award-winner Alejandro González Iñárritu (“Birdman,” 2015; “The Revenant,” 2016) was the fifth honoree to receive a special award for Virtual Reality achievement for his short “Carne y Arena” (2017).

-While we have been focusing now on Ms. Varda’s tribute by the Academy’s Board of Governors, let’s not forget there were other extremely talented people being honored that very same evening.
-Here’s how Jennifer Lawrence introduced Donald Sutherland at the Governor’s Awards that evening.
+Ms. Varda was not the only one being honored by the Academy’s Board of Governors.
+Others were too.
+Here’s how Jennifer Lawrence introduced Donald Sutherland at the Governor’s Awards that evening

-More speeches of this amazing tribute can be found on the website of the Academy right here.
+More speeches of this event can be found on the website of the Academy right here.